 Juanita Dworkin 1958-1964

 Pat Grogan 1964-1968

 William Oliver Hill 1970-1972

 Joe Marlin and Eloise Gunstanson 1972-1984

 After the IRS seized the property, the former Rockwood Farm was occupied by a construction company, a trucking company, and finally Redeemed Christian Church of God.

 As this 2014 Google photo showed, the stone entry was the last remnant of Rockwood Farm.
 The caps of the stone entry columns probably were “shingled” with slates that matched the slates on the roof of Rockwood Manor.

-Ninety-three years after it was built, all that remains of a property whose history included oil barons, the Ku Klux Klan, a prominent philanthropist, Miss Fort Worth, a country music performer, horses and cows and Cats is some rubble of rock and concrete.
+Ninety-seven years after it was built, all that remains of a property whose history included oil barons, the Ku Klux Klan, a prominent philanthropist, Miss Fort Worth, a country music performer, horses and cows and Cats is some rubble of rock and concrete.